 Out of scope

-<Define any areas of training that fall outside the scope of the plan, but are vital to the success of the training, e.g. provision of pre-requisite skills, smart card training. >
+<Define any areas of training that fall outside the scope of the plan, but are vital to the success of the training, e.g. provision of pre-requisite skills, smart card training, and who is responsible for this training. >

 Objectives